Skip to main content

 Islamic Nikah Ceremony in Senegal

-The Nikahnee-KAH is the obligatory Islamic marriage ceremony that legally and religiously validates Senegalese Muslim marriages, performed at a mosque with male family representatives and lasting 30-45 minutes.
-This tradition reflects Islam’s arrival in Senegal in the 11th century and its current practice by 95% of the population.
+The Nikah is the obligatory Islamic marriage ceremony that legally and religiously validates Senegalese Muslim marriages, performed at a mosque with male family representatives.
+This tradition reflects Islam’s arrival in Senegal in the 11th century and its practice by the vast majority of the population.

 Ceremony specifics: